Nguyễn Ngọc Độ

-Nguyễn Ngọc Độ (born 1 November 1934 in Thanh Chương District in Nghệ An Province) was a Mikoyan-Gurevich MiG-21 pilot of the Vietnamese People's Air Force.
+Nguyễn Ngọc Độ (born 1 November 1934 in Thanh Chương District in Nghệ An Province) is a former Mikoyan-Gurevich MiG-21 pilot of the Vietnamese People's Air Force.
 He flew with the 921st fighter regiment and tied for fourth place amongst Vietnam War fighter aces with six kills.

 The following kills are known to be credited to him by the VPAF while flying the MiG-21 PFL Fishbed D model: